eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 1. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
 2. Switch from **User** to **Workspace**.
 3. Specify the paths of the folders containing copybooks:
-   - Under **Cpy-manager: Paths-local** for standard IBM Enterprise COBOL.
+   - Under **Cpy-manager: Paths-local** for standard IBM Enterprise COBOL and Datacom.
    - Under **Cpy-manager: Paths-local: Idms** for the IDMS dialect.
    - **Tip:** We recommend that you specify relative paths from the workspace root.
 To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
    - The folders are searched in the order they are listed.
 If two folders contain a copybook with the same file name, the one from the folder higher on the list is used.